bayleeadamoss/zazu/docs/_documentation/plugins.md

 the connection block is, which could be to
 [copy to the clipboard](/documentation/blocks/#copy-to-clipboard) or it could run a custom [user script](/documentation/blocks/#user-script).

+### Internal Ranking

+If you provide results with an `id`, Zazu will rank frequently clicked items higher in the results list.
+This works well even if you sort the results yourself.
+If you don't want this behavior, simply don't add an id to the result.

 ## Debugging